MicrosoftDocs/sql-docs/docs/ssms/f1-help/connect-to-any-sql-server-component-from-sql-server-management-studio.md

 - [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].

 Although Management Studio allows you to work with queries without first establishing a connection to a data source, most other tasks require a connection.
-Management Studioprovides the **Connect to Server** dialog box to configure connection properties to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] components.
-When Management Studiostarts, it opens the **Connect to Server** dialog box and prompts you to connect to a server.
+Management Studio provides the **Connect to Server** dialog box to configure connection properties to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] components.
+When Management Studio starts, it opens the **Connect to Server** dialog box and prompts you to connect to a server.
 The **Connect to Server** dialog box retains the connection settings from the last time it was used.

 > [!NOTE]
 > This feature can be turned off so no connection is automatically initiated.
 For more information, see [Database Engine Service Startup Options](../../database-engine/configure-windows/database-engine-service-startup-options.md).